wintechis/DATEV-Solid-PoC-App/README.md

   - to remove given access rights from their Solid pod
 - for the bank "Grünbank":
   - to view the shared revenue surplus statements

+## Restrictions

+- URIs for Solid pods are hardcoded in [app/urls.ts](https://github.com/wintechis/DATEV-Solid-PoC-App/blob/master/src/app/urls.ts)
+- company affiliation is currently done via the organization name (https://www.w3.org/2006/vcard/ns#organization-name) in the profile cards of the WebIds.
+(See [UserService](https://github.com/wintechis/DATEV-Solid-PoC-App/blob/master/src/app/auth/services/user.service.ts).)
+This should be rectified in further research projects.
+- GroupIds are assumed as provided WebIds for Access Rights since we wanted to demonstrate the abstraction level from companies to their employees and the flexibility which comes from GroupIds.
+Therefore the [endpoints for managing group access](https://docs.inrupt.com/developer-tools/api/javascript/solid-client/modules/acl_group.html) are used.

 ## Used Libraries